|

 211 Squadron service Back in 2001, George kindly sent these fine pictures to Adrian Fryatt, recording his service in Greece with the Squadron.

-Delivered by Sgts Baker, Hay and Checketts, Menidi Airport 1941 (G Checketts) At last a Mark IV!
-But not for 211.
+Blenheim IV,, Sgts Baker, Hay and Checketts, Menidi Airport 1941 (G Checketts) At last a Mark IV!
+Safely delivered but not for 211 Squadron.

 Sgts Hay (left) and Baker (right), Paramythia 1941 (G Checketts) Another named Mark I, on the ground at Paramythia.
 An evocative if rather soft shot, the name in this case cannot quite be made out but on George’s own recall, The Saint (L8449), later lost on the Easter Sunday raid.
 To the left, distant rear, another Blenheim.
 Front right, a 40lb and 20lb bomb dump.